bipinpaulbedi/paulBlogSource/src/pages/2019-01-28-microservices-design-pattern/index.md

 * Alert on service performance, not container performance.
 * Monitor services that are elastic and multi-location.
 * Monitor APIs.
-* Map your monitoring to your organizational structure.
+* Map your monitoring to your organisational structure.

-By Practicing the above laws an architect can create a robust solution using microservices.
+By Practising the above laws an architect can create a robust solution using microservices.